 I love the Bible for that reason.
 It won’t let us split ourselves like that.
 It won’t let us go a more charismatic route where you’re just getting revelation of what God wants you to know, or you’re over here with the orthodox Presbyterians, or me, and just thinking and thinking and crafting your doctrines and articulating everything with accuracy and not expecting anything from the Holy Spirit — that’s not really fair to the orthodox Presbyterians.
 That’s not what they would say.
 I’m just making opposite ends of the pole and we’re way off on the other end on this one.

 So understanding is the successful use of the mind in arriving at truth.
 And that verse says you won’t get there without God.
 But you must get there by thinking.

-And that’s kind of a mystery in terms of how there are some people who do the thinking part, but don’t seem to arrive at the understanding, so that there’s always learning and never arriving at the truth.
-That is one of the challenges that we face.
+And that’s the mystery in terms of how there are some people who do the thinking part but don’t seem to arrive at the understanding.
+And so that there’s always learning and never arriving at the truth is one of the challenges that we face.
 So how does a person avoid that trap?
-(10:36)